Texas, Florida and Arizona officials say early reopenings fueled explosion of coronavirus cases

 Frustration about the pandemic response has mounted among local leaders, who say they have had to grapple with conflicting orders and frequently changing guidelines from governors and the White House as they try to curb sharply rising infections.

-After Texas reported another single-day record for new coronavirus cases over the weekend, Austin Mayor Steve Adler, a Democrat, told CNN’s “State of the Union” that there won’t be enough medical personnel to keep up with the spike in cases if the rate of increase continues unabated in his city.
+After Texas reported another single-day record for new coronavirus cases over the weekend, Austin Mayor Steve Adler, a Democrat, told CNN’s “State of the Union” that there won’t be enough medical personnel to keep up with the spike in cases if the rate of increase continued unabated in his city.

 “If we don’t change this trajectory, then I am within two weeks of having our hospitals overrun,” he said, adding that intensive care units in the city could be overflowing within 10 days.
 He said he was not sure that Texas needed a statewide shelter-in-place order but that he wanted the authority to impose one locally.

+Houston Mayor Sylvester Turner, a Democrat, echoed Adler’s concerns.
+The hospitals in his city face staffing shortages as demand for ICU beds increases exponentially, he said on CBS News’s “Face the Nation.”

+“In fact, if we don’t get our hands around this virus quickly, in about two weeks, our hospital system could be in serious, serious trouble,” Turner said.
+Demand for testing has also outpaced the city’s capacity, he said, and the positivity rate has soared from 10% a month ago to 25% recently.
-Hidalgo echoed Alder’s concerns in an interview with ABC News’s “This Week,” saying hospitals in Harris County were entering surge capacity.

-She said she had been stripped of authority to issue stay-at-home orders, as she did in the early weeks of the outbreak, after Gov. Greg Abbott, a Republican, decided to move forward with an aggressive reopening plan in the spring.
-All she could do now was issue “recommendations,” which were nowhere near as effective, she said.
+In an interview with ABC News’s “This Week,” Hidalgo said she had been stripped of authority to issue stay-home orders in Harris County after Gov. Greg Abbott, a Republican, decided to move forward with an aggressive reopening plan in the spring.
+All she could do was issue “recommendations,” which were nowhere near as effective, she said.

 “As long as we’re doing as little as possible and hoping for the best, we’re always going to be chasing this thing, we’re always going to be behind, and the virus will always outrun us,” Hidalgo said.
 “And so what we need right now is to do what works, which is a stay-home order.”

-In Florida, which also reported a record caseload Saturday, Miami Mayor Francis Suarez, a Republican, said it was “clear that the growth is exponential at this point.”
+In Florida, which also reported a record caseload Saturday, Miami Mayor Francis Suarez said it was “clear that the growth is exponential at this point.”

-“There’s no doubt that when we reopened, people started socializing as if the virus didn’t exist,” he told ABC News.
+“There’s no doubt that when we reopened, people started socializing as if the virus didn’t exist,” the Republican mayor told ABC News.
 “It’s extremely worrisome.”

 Phoenix Mayor Kate Gallego, a Democrat, attributed soaring case numbers in Arizona to the state’s decision to resume business as usual before the virus was under control.
-She noted that young people who ignored health precautions had probably led the explosion in cases.
+She noted that young people who ignored health guidelines had probably led the explosion in cases.

 Gallego said federal officials had dismissed her requests to conduct community-based testing in the area after people reported waiting in line for six hours at some testing sites.
 “We were told they’re moving away from that,” she said, “which feels like they are declaring victory while we’re still in crisis mode.”

+In Greenville, S.C., the nightclub where two were killed in a shooting early Sunday had violated crowd restrictions enacted because of the pandemic, Greenville County Sheriff Hobart Lewis told the Greenville News.
+In fact, he said, the club was not allowed to be open and officials were considering revoking its liquor and business licenses.

-The warnings came after President Donald Trump said Saturday that his administration had made “a lot of progress” slowing the spread of the novel coronavirus in the United States.
+The warnings came after President Donald Trump said Saturday that his administration had made “a lot of progress” in combating the pandemic.

 Speaking at an Independence Day event on the White House lawn, Trump said the country had “learned how to put out the flame” of the coronavirus.